 News and Updates

-An update for Microsoft Deployment Toolkit (MDT_KB4564442) has been released: This update fixes the boot loop issue and replaces Johan’s workaround with an officially supported fix.
+An essential update for Microsoft Deployment Toolkit (MDT_KB4564442) has been released: This update fixes two issues around booting.
 Details on how to install it are on Michael Niehaus’ blog post here. and you can download the fix here.
 I will add installation instructions in the walkthrough below.
 NOTE: If you have existing shares you will need to copy the files from the extracted update to %DeployRoot%\Tools and overwrite the existing files in all shares.
-You will then need to update the deployment shares and recreate boot media.
+You will then need to update the deployment shares and regenerate the boot media.

 Lifecycle Support Notes from Microsoft: The Windows 10 Enterprise and Education 1709 support window has been extended six months to October 13th 2020 due to the COVID-19 pandemic.